This waterproof sensor connects via Bluetooth® to measure both conductivity (ionic content in solution) and total dissolved solids.

 The Wireless Conductivity Sensor measures the electrical conductivity of an aqueous solution.
 It is ideal for investigating the properties of solutions, including total dissolved solids (TDS) for water quality inquiry.
 Because it is temperature compensated, calibrations are less frequent and can be applied across a range of temperatures.
 With a range of 0 to 20,000 μS/cm, this sensor can be utilized for chemical, biological, and environmental studies.

-Teacher tip: To measure brackish or marine samples, perform a dilution until the measurement falls within the range, then multiply to determine sample conductivity.
+Teacher tip: To measure brackish or marine samples, perform a dilution until the measurement falls within the range, then multiply by that factor to determine sample conductivity.
 (10:1 demineralized to salt water solution is a good start).

 - Measure conductivity and total dissolved solids